Ferskys/philosopher/README.md

 ## Requirements and External Functions
 The programs should comply with the specified requirements.
 Some of the external functions that can be used are:
-- memset, printf, malloc, free, write, usleep
+- memset, printf, malloc, free, write, ft_usleep
 - gettimeofday, pthread_create, pthread_detach, pthread_join
 - pthread_mutex_init, pthread_mutex_destroy, pthread_mutex_lock, pthread_mutex_unlock
 - fork, kill, exit, waitpid, sem_open, sem_close, sem_post, sem_wait, sem_unlink